Genus Stenoheriades

 Nesting biology

 Nesting site and nesting material are unknown.
-However, several specimens of Stenoheriades maroccanus and Stenoheriades eingeddicus were observed at dead wood (Benoist, 1928f; C. Praz and C. Sedivy, personal observation), indicating that beetle burrows in dead wood might be used as nesting site.
-The slender body form of Stenoheriades is in line with this assumption.
-As all other genera of the Heriades group, whose nesting behaviour is known, use resin for cell partitions and nest plug, resin is probably the nesting material of Stenoheriades as well.
+However, several specimens of Stenoheriades maroccana and Stenoheriades eingeddica were observed at dead wood (Benoist, 1928f; C. Praz and C. Sedivy, personal observation), indicating that beetle burrows in dead wood are probably used as nesting site.
+The slender and elongate body of Stenoheriades is likely an adaptation for nesting in such narrow linear cavities.
+As all other genera of the Heriades group, whose nesting behaviour is known, use resin for nest construction, resin is probably the nesting material of Stenoheriades as well.

 Flower preferences